davidmarinangeli/Sweet-Bank/README.md

 I decided to split the project in more modules because of 1. shorter Build Time 2.
 Separation of the Scopes 3.
 Cleaner code and better architecture

 ## UI 🎨
 I made a quick low-fidelity prototype of the app's menus with all the things I wanted to show.
-You can find the Dashboard Fragment, the Payees one, the (WIP) creation of a new Payee or the one that let's you perform a  money transfer to another account.
+You can see the Dashboard Fragment and the Payees one from the pictures down below.
+Shoutout to my friend Claudio that gave me some help to improve the design!!

 I decided to use a `BottomAppBar` as a navigation component.
 It can be used also to host future features.

-Down below you can find the UI development of both Dashboard and Payees fragments

 <img style="float: center;" src="https://raw.githubusercontent.com/davidmarinangeli/Sweet-Bank/master/screenshots%20and%20cover%20images/lf_dashboard.png" height="300"/><img style="float: left;" src="https://raw.githubusercontent.com/davidmarinangeli/Sweet-Bank/master/screenshots%20and%20cover%20images/old_palette_dashboard.png" height="300"/><img style="float: left;" src="https://raw.githubusercontent.com/davidmarinangeli/Sweet-Bank/master/screenshots%20and%20cover%20images/new_palette_dashboard.png" height="300"/>